junkerm/specmate/documentation/specmate-quick-start.md

 For each connection you can set a condition the variable has to fulfil.
 When a node is selected Specmate displays the properties of the node on the right side.
 Furthermore you can specify the expected result of this step in the properties panel.

-The following image shows an example of a process diagram.
+The following image shows a process of an ATM modeled with the process diagram editor.

 ![alt text](https://github.com/tobi321/specmate/blob/patch-1/documentation/images/Process%20diagram.png "Process diagram")